-To accomplish this, we are uniting to form a North American Non-Lead Partnership, whose sole purpose is to reach hunters, shooters, and other sporting and conservation groups with information about preventing lead poisoning.

-The world population of California Condors continues to grow slowly, with 446 now in existence.
+To accomplish this, we have united to form a North American Non-Lead Part-nership, whose sole purpose is to reach hunters, shooters, and other sporting and conservation groups with information about preventing lead poisoning.
+The world population of California Condors continues to grow slowly, with more than 400 now in existence.
 More than half live in the wilderness, ready to fill their niche as skilled scavengers if only we can make their world a little safer.
 California Condor Conservation Breeding